endoflife-date/endoflife.date/products/oracle-linux.md

     latestReleaseDate: 2018-07-02

 ---
+Commercial Endless Support beyond LTS for Oracle Linux 6 and 7 is available at [TuxCare](https://tuxcare.com/extended-lifecycle-support/).

 > [Oracle Linux](https://www.oracle.com/linux/) is an Open Source, free RHEL derivative developed
 > by Oracle to be 100% application binary compatible alternative to Red Hat Enterprise Linux.